seleniumQuery/seleniumQuery/src/test/resources/BACKLOG.md

 Maybe we should add functions in the `SeleniumQueryObject` to incorporate those functionalities and make them easily accessible.

+## CSS selectors combination (comma selector) rearranges element order

+jQuery brings the elements in the order they are at the DOM.
+We currently don't make such promise - though we probably should.
+See if we can do better at least for the `,` selector.

+See issue #121, it has commits referencing it.

 ## Add `.withProxy()` to browser builder

 See closed issue #67: https://github.com/seleniumQuery/seleniumQuery/issues/67